Eiffel (programming language): Design by contract

 In addition, the language supports a "check instruction" (a kind of "assert"), loop invariants, and loop variants (which guarantee loop termination).

 Void-safe capability

-Void-safe capability, like static typing, is another facility for improving software quality.
-Void-safe software is protected from run time errors caused by calls to void references, and therefore will be more reliable than software in which calls to void targets can occur.
+Void-safe ability, like static typing, is another facility for improving software quality.
+Void-safe software is protected from runtime errors caused by calls to void references, and therefore will be more reliable than software in which calls to void targets can occur.
 The analogy to static typing is a useful one.
-In fact, void-safe capability could be seen as an extension to the type system, or a step beyond static typing, because the mechanism for ensuring void safety is integrated into the type system.
+Void-safe ability can be seen as an extension to the type system, or a step beyond static typing, because the mechanism for ensuring void safety is integrated into the type system.

 The guard against void target calls can be seen by way of the notion of attachment and (by extension) detachment (e.g. detachable keyword).
 The void-safe facility can be seen in a short re-work of the example code used above: